Macedonian front: Triple invasion and the fall of Serbia

 A propaganda postcard commemorating the victory of the Central Powers over Serbia in 1915.
 The three monarchs depicted from left to right are Emperor Wilhelm II of Germany, Emperor Franz Josef of Austria, and King Ferdinand of Bulgaria.
 The caption in German reads "Serbia's End".

-The retreat of the Serbian troops in winter 1915/16 across a snowy mountain in Albania to Adriatic coast.
+The retreat of the Serbian troops in winter 1915/16 across a snowy mountain in Albania to the Adriatic coast.

 A dead Serbian soldier in the snow.

 Exhausted Serbian soldiers on the seashore in the expectation of Allied ships, February 1916.

 After the victory of the Royal Serbian Army in the Battle of Kolubara in December 1914, the Serbian front saw a lull until the early autumn of 1915.
 Under the command of Field Marshal August von Mackensen, the Austro-Hungarian Balkan Army, the German 11th Army and river flotillas on the Danube and the Sava began an offensive on 6 October 1915, the largest offensive against Serbia.
 By September 1915, despite the extreme sacrifice of the Serbian army, the Austro-Hungarian Balkan Army, having crossed the rivers Sava and Drina, and the German 11th Army after crossing the Danube, occupied Belgrade, Smederevo, Požarevac and Golubac, creating a vast bridgehead south of the Sava and Danube rivers, and forcing Serbian forces to withdraw to southern Serbia.

 On 15 October 1915, two Bulgarian armies attacked, over-running Serbian units and penetrating the valley of the South Morava river near Vranje up to 22 October 1915.
 The Bulgarian forces occupied Kumanovo, Štip, and Skopje and prevented the withdrawal of the Serbian army to the Greek border and Thessaloniki (Salonika).

 French soldiers halting in Thessaloniki (1915).